Filipino Delicacies: Top 10 Kakanin in the Philippines

 Whether you’re craving for something with gata (coconut milk) or perhaps with pulitipot, cheese, corn, coconut meat, or even cassava, the Philippine kakanins has it all for you.
 Listed below are the top 10 most popular Kakanin around the country.
 Make sure when you go for around the market that you grab a bite of these.

-Calasiao, Marikina and goldilocks are the best places to get puto.
-They’re round cupcake like kakanin made from rice flour mixed with coconut milk, and sugar.
+Calasiao, Marikina, and goldilocks are the best places to get puto.
+They’re round cupcakes like kakanin made from rice flour mixed with coconut milk, and sugar.
 They are steamed for almost an hour and topped with sliced cheese.
 Puto is quite popularly paired with the classic Dinuguan.
 These two would always be a perfect meal combo.
-Puto is also quite big on birthdays and fiestas as they are served alongside classic fiesta dishes like the pancit.
+Puto is also quite big on birthdays and fiestas as they are served alongside classic fiesta dishes like pancit and other native delicacies.

 Made from glutinous rice, sugar coconut milk and wrapped in banana or buri leaf, these little neatly packed goodies are also quite popular.
 Whether you want to eat it as is, or pair it with a decent serving of sweet mangoes, they are definitely really good to eat.
 Some suman are already sweetened, while others don’t have a lot of sugar.
 Those wrapped in Buri leaves are quite sweet while those in banana leaf are not.

 A trip to Vigan City would never be complete without tasting Royal Bibingka.
 Made from glutinous rice flour, coconut milk, eggs, sugar, and evaporated milk, topped with cheese and milk, this sweet and creamy delight would surely conclude your trip to Vigan with a smile.
 If you miss getting one at Vigan head over to Baguio City and grab a box from the market vendors who make them at Barangay Irisan.